 How You Lift Matters

-For optimal mechanical advantage lift upward with the left arm held fairly rigid.
+Good intubation technique depends on optimal mechanical advantage.
+Lift upward with the left arm held fairly rigid.
 Keep you elbows in.
 Lift on a line connecting the patient’s head with the intersection of the opposite ceiling and the wall .
 It won’t be straight, but keeping your arm straighter and fairly rigid it gives you the strength of your shoulders to lift the head.
 It prevents you from using the teeth as a fulcrum — dangerous for the teeth.
 And it allows you to use binocular vision for depth perception.

-The typical beginners mistakenly hunch close to the patient, bend the elbow completely, and place the right eye practically in the patient’s mouth.
+The typical beginners often use bad intubation technique.
+They mistakenly hunch close to the patient, bend the elbow completely, and place the right eye practically in the patient’s mouth.
 They then can’t understand why he or she has no leverage or control.

 Seeing The Larynx